 I’m Preparing for Failure as a Parent

 I have searched the web for parenting advice.
-Listened to grandmas and grandpas alike.
+Listened to grandmas, poppops, and gamies alike.
 I have read my share of books about parenting newborns, toddlers and the weird time between little kid and teenager.
-Books that instruct you to love and support your precious gift from Heaven with hugs and participation ribbons and books that instruct you to beat love into your little bundle of joy with fresh sticks plucked from the foliage in the yard..
+Books that instruct you to love and support your precious gift from Heaven with hugs and participation ribbons; and books that instruct you to beat love into your bundle of joy with fresh sticks plucked from the foliage in the yard..

 I’m sorry, I mean ‘spank.’
 Nothing says love like a beating, just ask that singer lady.
 There is vast gulf of difference between smacking a tot’s hand away from something hot and the small, but loudmouthed, contingent of advice givers that seem to take twisted joy in telling people to beat up their kids for any and all infractions.

 I’ve noted that the books, blogs and grandparents tend to leave out a subtle but important detail about the rearing of offspring.
 No matter what you do you will screw up your kids.

 That’s right.
 You are going to do, or not do, something that will mess up your kid.
 And as a bonus you don’t know what it will be.

 Real quick – I’m not talking about sick, crazy people who perpetrate abuse and evil on the venerable and defenseless.
 Or about trauma beyond anyone’s control.
 I am talking about the average person’s parenting experience (and this is kind of a comedy piece so let’s keep it light).